golangci/golangci-lint/README.md

 # golangci.com configuration
 # https://github.com/golangci/golangci/wiki/Configuration
 service:
-  golangci-lint-version: 1.14.x # use the fixed version to not introduce new linters unexpectedly
+  golangci-lint-version: 1.15.x # use the fixed version to not introduce new linters unexpectedly
   prepare:
-    - echo "here I can run custom commands, but no preparation needed"
+    - echo "here I can run custom commands, but no preparation needed for this repo"
 ```

 ## False Positives